 Round River Conservation Studies

-Round River Conservation Studies is a non-profit organization that offers students unique, field-based study abroad programs in North America, South America, and Africa.
+Round River Conservation Studies is a non-profit organization that offers students unique, field-based study abroad programs in North America, South America, Asia, and Africa.
 These programs vary from 6 week summer programs to full semester programs.
 Round River's courses are accredited through Westminster College, and students can earn up to 15 semester credits on our program.

 The following aspects characterize a Round River program: